BenTurg/Beaches-Seaker_basedGISproject/README.md

 ## Target Audience

-Seaker is designed to cater to a diverse range of audiences including surfers, tourists, vacationers, divers, and more.
+Speaker is designed to cater to diverse audiences, including surfers, tourists, vacationers, divers, and more.
 The application provides valuable information to enhance the beach-going experience.

 ## Beach Information